Oh, The grand old Duke of York,

 Today’s walk followed that futile theme and the rhyme filled my head.

-From near the Roman Museum in Ribchester I set off along the Ribble to where the Duddel Brook issues close to a Roman bath house whose outline has been excavated.
+From near the Roman Museum in Ribchester, I set off along the Ribble to where the Duddel Brook issues close to a Roman bathhouse whose outline has been excavated.
 Normally field paths from Stone Bridge would lead across to Gallows Lane but at the moment they are virtually flooded so I followed the main road before turning up the Lane.
 A mullioned cottage at Lower Dutton is outstanding.
 I gained access to the brook a little higher and wandered through the beech woods alongside the water.
-Old mills appeared with signs of mill races, lodges and ruined wheel installations.
-I believe that bobbin making was the main industry here.
+An old mill appeared with signs of a mill race, lodge and ruined wheel installations.
+I believe that bobbin making was the main industry here but I may be wrong.
 Above the deep valley there was a brief view of Dutton Hall a prominent C17 house with a commanding aspect over the Ribble Valley.
 I crossed the brook on bridges and eventually deep in the valley recrossed by a shallow ford.

 The path climbed away from the stream into fields.
 A lone oak tree, perhaps 300yrs old, was a waymarker across the field.
 On the road a small wholesale unit purveyed vitamins as well as ‘sweets’, I didn’t